Napier has the second largest collection of art deco buildings in the world, behind Miami. But in the 1980s they were in danger of being pulled down.

 Fortunately some zealous “radicals” became so exercised about the demolition of Napier’s architectural history and in 1985 the Art Deco Trust was formed which not only saved the city from pink and grey 80’s offices, but put it on the international stage as the second major Art Deco city in the world behind Miami.

-It’s a Bucket List New Zealand event and I’m going to work on getting to Napier for February 18-22 2015!
+It’s a Bucket List New Zealand event and I really need to go one year!

 Have you visited Napier?
 What do you think of its heritage?